MATURING OF THE SOUL

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-This is a more advanced article, but one that will interest some people.
-It describes, in general terms, the changes that a person goes through as one advances in mental or spiritual development.
+This article describes, in general terms, the changes that a soul goes through as it matures or advances spiritually.

 STAGE 1.
 THE EGO STAGE